Fibers add Flavor, Part II: 5d SCFTs, Gauge Theories, and Dualities: Descendants and Dualities

+As a proof of principle we present here a prospective dual marginal description of $(E_6, E_6)$ conformal matter on a circle and its descendants, which satisfy the classical flavor symmetry embedding in the CFD diagrams in figure \ref{fig:E6E6embed}.
+This IR effective description was already introduced in \ref{sec:E6E6qH}, and it has ten full hypermultiplets, the maximal number possible.
+This feature makes this possible description very interesting, since it would provide the IR effective gauge theories for as many descendants as possible.
+It reads

-While there is no evidence from geometry that this is indeed a quiver description of $(E_6, E_6)$ conformal matter we will, in this section, determine the descendants and their superconformal flavor symmetries under the assumption that this quiver is indeed a realized description.
+While there is no evidence from geometry that this is indeed a quiver description of $(E_6, E_6)$ conformal matter, we will, in this section, determine the descendants and their superconformal flavor symmetries under the assumption that this quiver is indeed a realized description.
+It would be interesting to study the Coulomb branch metric and the BPS string tensions of the full quiver in order to verify the validity of this effective theory.

 To express the global symmetries in a concise way we first introduce a helpful notation for the $E$-type exceptional simple groups

 The descendant quivers have the form

 where we again allow the abuse of notation to write $m_1, m_2 = 0, \pi$ to describe the $\theta$-angle when the respective flavor nodes become trivial.
 If we write the tuple $(m_1, m_2)$ to describe one of these descendant quivers we find, from an analysis of the CFD and its descendants, that the superconformal flavor symmetries are,